Burndown charts

 Daily progress

 Each point on the Actual line represents the total number of story points remaining at the end of that day.
-The chart updates automatically as stories are completed or moved to Won’t do.
+The chart updates automatically as stories are completed or removed from sprint scope (for example, moved to Won’t do).

 A steady downward trend indicates consistent progress.
 Flat or upward movement usually indicates blocked work or scope changes.